emojicode/emojicode.github.io/src/reference/errors.md

 # Error Handling

-Proper mechanisms to handle errors are an integral part of modern program languages.
+Proper mechanisms to handle errors are an integral part of modern programming languages.
 Being a modern language, Emojicode provides a sophisticated but light-weight way to handle errors.

-## The 🚨 Type
+## The 🚨 Types

-Emojicode provides a special type: 🚨.
-A 🚨 type is always composed pf two other
-types: An enumeration that serves as the *error enumeration*, which indicates the kind of error if an error occurs, and a contained type, i.e. the type that is present if no error arises.
+Emojicode provides special types to handle errors.
+Those are called 🚨 types.
+A 🚨 type is always composed pf two other types: An enumeration that serves as the *error enumeration*, which indicates the kind of error if an error occurs, and a contained type, i.e. the type that is present if no error arises.

 For instance, a method that normally returns a 🔡 can declare that it will return an instance of 🏜 in case of an error like this: